 The deadline for annual property taxes is January 31st.
-If this deadline is missed, property owners face rapidly accumulating interest and property tax penalties on their delinquent accounts.
-The penalties on the outstanding balance accumulate steadily until July 1, when the biggest penalty of the year is placed on all delinquent property tax accounts in accordance with Texas property tax laws.
-The graph below illustrates the total penalties a delinquent property tax payer will be liable for within the first year.
+If this deadline is missed, property owners face rapidly mounting interest and penalties on their unpaid property taxes.
+These charges increase month by month until July 1, when the largest penalty of the year is added in accordance with Texas property tax laws.
+The graph below illustrates the total penalties a delinquent property taxpayer will be liable for within the first year.
 In this blog, we will discuss how the penalties and interest are added to delinquent property tax accounts, as well as the huge collection penalty that is added on July 1.

 The penalties for delinquent property taxes substantially increase as of July.
 This is because local tax assessors send delinquent accounts to their attorneys, who charge steep collection fees.

 Texas property tax laws mandate that if property owners have neglected to pay their delinquent taxes by July 1, a 20% property tax collection penalty may be imposed for legal expenses, attorney fees, and court costs on the full balance owed.
-This means that the total July 1 penalty to you is 26.6%, $2,660 per $10,000 of base tax levy!
-This means that by July, your delinquent property tax bill will have accumulated nearly 42% in cumulative interest, penalties, and fees.
+This means that the total July 1 penalty to you is 26.6%, so you could owe an additional $2,660 for every $10,000 in unpaid property tax.
+By July, your delinquent property tax bill will have accumulated nearly 42% in cumulative interest, penalties, and fees.
 After the exorbitant July penalty, your tax bill will continue to accumulate a 1% fee on the unpaid base levy every month.

 In addition to the rapidly increasing penalties, your property could be foreclosed upon at any point in the delinquency process.
-In the end, unpaid property tax on a residential, commercial, or rental property will result in a lawsuit.
-In addition to adding court costs and legal fees to an already rising balance, the lawsuit puts property owners at serious risk of foreclosure and property loss at auction.
+Ultimately, unpaid property tax on a residential, commercial, or rental property may result in a lawsuit.
+In addition to adding court costs and legal fees to an already rising balance, a lawsuit could put property owners at risk of foreclosure and lead to property loss at auction.

-While these consequences can be intimidating to think about, there is a light at the end of the dark property tax tunnel.
+While these consequences can be intimidating to think about, fortunately, there’s a solution available.
 By paying the outstanding property tax amount (and accumulated penalties) in full, any foreclosure processes will stop.

 Texas property owners can receive help from a reputable property tax lender, like AFIC, thanks to a law that allows third-party lenders to be assigned the county property tax lien and pay off all overdue taxes, interest, penalties, and legal fees.